-To qualify as an MBE or WBE, a for-profit entity that is a member of the development team must demonstrate at least 51% ownership by minorities or women via self-certification and a current MBE and/or WBE certification issued by the state government of either Illinois or Wisconsin, or an agency or instrumentality thereof, provided at the time of application.
+To qualify as an MBE or WBE, a for-profit entity that is a member of the development team must demonstrate at least 51% ownership by minorities or women via self-certification and a current MBE and/or WBE certification issued by a state government, or a political subdivision, public agency or instrumentality thereof, provided at the time of application.

-To qualify as an MBE or WBE, not-for-profit Illinois or Wisconsin entities who are members of the development team must demonstrate one of the following via selfcertification and a Development Team Inclusion Organizational Chart:
+To qualify as an MBE or WBE, not-for-profit entities who are members of the development team must demonstrate one of the following via self-certification and a Development Team Inclusion Organizational Chart:

-- MBE or WBE Leadership a minimum of 35 percent of director-level employee leadership are minority or women including the Executive Director and a share of those employees reporting directly to the Executive Director OR; - 2) MBE or WBE Governance: a non-profit with a Board Chair and a Board composition of minorities or women of at least 30 percent, or, whose overall Board composition of minorities or women is at least 40 percent.
+- 1) MBE or WBE Leadership a minimum of 35 percent of director-level employee leadership are minority or women including the Executive Director and a share of those employees reporting directly to the Executive Director OR; - 2) MBE or WBE Governance: a non-profit with a Board Chair and a Board composition of minorities or women of at least 30 percent, or, whose overall Board composition of minorities or women is at least 40 percent.